 The 1988 debut album, Forbidden Evil, was an immediate underground success, garnering rave reviews from metal magazines and earning them a slot at 1989's Ultimate Revenge 2, a thrash fest held at Philadelphia's Trocadero which saw Forbidden supporting the cream of Combat Records' stable (Death, Raven, and Dark Angel).
 Ultimate Revenge 2 was released on home video and set the stage for their second album, Twisted Into Form (1990), which is widely regarded as their best work.

-Forbidden's classy, melodic brand of thrash may not as frenzied as their buddies in Exodus or as pummeling as their neighbors in Testament, but fall somewhere in between the two.
+Forbidden's classy, melodic brand of thrash wasn't as frenzied as their buddies in Exodus or as pummeling as their neighbors in Testament, but they fell somewhere in between the two.
 Vocalist Russ Anderson was a rare find - a thrash vocalist who could actually sing, rather than simply shout or screech.
 His Rob Halford inspired, piercing wails are a highlight of Forbidden's Judas Priest-on-speed sound.
-Forbidden were known to perform a thrashed out version of Priest's "Victim of Changes" live, so I'd say it's safe to assume that the JP were a major influence on them.
+Forbidden were known to perform a thrashed out version of Priest's "Victim of Changes" live, so I'd say it's safe to assume that JP were a major influence on them.
 The guitar team of Glen Alvelais and Craig Lociciero clearly learned their lessons from metal's classic tag teams of yore like Tipton/Downing, Murray/Smith and Shermann/Denner.